When my Life Resembled a Rag Quilt

 Today, as I make rag quilts, I use old blue jeans, shirts destined for the rag pile, blankets or old sheets that have seen better days.
 I use all this tossed aside, forgotten items to make something beautiful, something useful and something to be loved once again.
 As I sew these rags together, I see how God has stitched me together again.
 He has taken the broken, forgotten, fragile person I once was and turned me into a bold speaking, armor-bearer for Him.

-Are you to the point of needing your own “re-stitching” by God?
+Are you needing your own “re-stitching” by God?
 Have you felt as if your life resembles a rag quilt?